pjtunstall/push-swap/README.md

 (According to Wikipedia, the classic bucket orders an array as follows: It creates an auxiliary array, "scatters" the items into buckets in this auxiliary array, then sorts them in their buckets, and only then "gathers" the items, returning the buckets in the right order to the original array.
 Neither Jamie nor Fred do exactly this, but something more like what Fred does is described as a common [optimization](https://en.wikipedia.org/wiki/Bucket_sort#Optimizations).
 Note, however, that what is being optimized, in the sense of the Wikipedia article, is time complexity, not amount of push-swap instructions.
 Equally, insertion sort while filling each bucket may not be ideal for time complexity, but this doesn't necessarily have any bearing on what we need to optimize.)

 Thus, for 100 numbers, Jamie pushes the lowest 20 numbers to stack B first, then the next lowest, and so on till everything is sorted on B in ascending order.
 (Why not descending, so that they'll naturally fall into ascending order when pushed back to A?)
-At each iteration, he pushes the number in the current range that takes least rotations to reach the top of stack A. Finally he pushes them back one by one, presumably rotating B between pushes to account for that fact that, within buckets, ascending order prevails.
+At each iteration, he pushes the number in the current range that takes least rotations to reach the top of stack A. Finally he pushes them back one by one, rotating B between pushes to account for that fact that, within buckets, ascending order prevails.
 As with Julien's method, all but trivial sorting happens in one direction.
 For Jamie, the sorting happens from A to B; for JC, from B to A.

 One remark on Jamie's statement: "We’ll bring those numbers back once the three numbers in Stack A are sorted from smallest to largest."
 In his example, this happens to rotate stack A into the right position to receive the number at the top of stack B. In other cases, though, it might be counterproductive to rotate stack A all the way till the smallest number is on top.
 So we omit this final step and just rotate stack A to where it needs to be before pushing each number back from B.